degraffa/MinecraftDnD/README.md

     - Pattern: **X** adds **X** to the total roll

 ### Conditions
-Conditions alter the results of the rolls in some way.
+- Alter the results of the rolls in some way.
-Conditions are placed after dice sets and before operations.
+- Placed after dice sets and before +/- operations.
-Conditions can be chained together on the same dice set.
+- Can be chained together on the same dice set.

   #### Examples
 - 3d8H - Rolls three 8 sided dice and drops the highest result